vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/flash_images.rst

          #.
 Connect the device to the host system using a Type-C cable through the USB Type-C connector.

          #.
 Release the **F_DL** button.
-The device should now be in the Qualcomm download (QDL) mode.
+The device should now be in the Qualcomm Download mode (QDL mode).
 For this task, QDL is used interchangeably with EDL.

          #.
 Verify whether the device has entered the QDL mode: